 The project serves over 1,000 students in 12 schools, two of which are residential, located north of Mumbai, in the Thane district of Maharshtra.
 These schools serve the migrant Adivasi Tribe.

 How Many Students Are Part of the Program?

 Approximately 1,000 students, from eighth to tenth grade, benefit from our efforts and your contribution.

-REAL currently provides yearly grants of $12,600 to the project.
+REAL currently provides an annual grant of $12,600

 The project began in August of 2011 and is currently being continued and expanded to encompass a Mobile Science Program.
 The Discovery program now includes a Mobile Library van containing books and laptops for students to use.

 This project provides 8th to 10th grade students with essential concepts and skills in core areas, Math, Science, Geography, English.
 This grant provides funds for: